-BIOMEDICAL MODEL SOCIAL MODEL Focus Individual focus: acute treatment of ill individualsClinical services, health education, immunisation Societal focus: living and working conditions that affect health Public health infrastructure and legislation, social services, community action, equity/access issues Assumptions Health and illness are objective biological statesIndividual responsibility for health Health and illness are social constructionsSocial responsibility for health Key indicators of illness Individual pathologyHereditary factors, sex, ageRisk-taking factors Social inequality Social groups: class, gender, 'race', ethnicity, age, occupation, unemployment Risk-imposing factors Causes of illness Gene defects and micro-organisms (viruses, bacteria) Trauma (accidents) Behaviour/lifestyle Political/economic factors: distribution of wealth/ income/power, poverty, level of social services Employment factors: employment and educational opportunities, stressful and dangerous work Cultural and structural factors Intervention Cure individuals via surgery and pharmaceuticals Behaviour modification (non-smoking, exercise, diet) Health education and immunisation Public policy State intervention to alleviate health and social inequalities Community participation, advocacy, and political lobbying Goals • Cure disease, limit disability, and reduce risk factors to prevent disease in individuals • Prevent illness and reduce health inequalities to aim for an equality of health outcomes Benefits • Addresses disease and disability of individuals • Addresses the social determinants of health and illness Criticisms Disease focus leads to lack of preventive efforts Reductionist: ignores the complexity of health and illness Fails to take into account social origins of health and illness Medical opinions can reinforce victim-blaming Utopian goal of equality leads to unfeasible prescriptions for social change Overemphasis on the harmful side effects of biomedicine Proposed solutions can be complex and difficult to implement in the short-term Sociological opinions can underestimate individual responsibility and psychological factors
+BIOMEDICAL MODEL SOCIAL MODEL Focus Individual focus: acute treatment of ill individuals Clinical services, health education, immunisation Societal focus: living and working conditions that affect health Public health infrastructure and legislation, social services, community action, equity and access issues Assumptions Health and illness are objective biological states Individual responsibility for health Health and illness are social constructionsSocial responsibility for health Key indicators of illness Individual pathologyHereditary/genetic factors, sex, ageRisk-taking factors Social inequality Social groups: class, gender, 'race', ethnicity, age, occupation, unemployment Risk-imposing/illness-inducing factors Causes of illness Gene defects and micro-organisms (viruses, bacteria) Trauma (accidents) Behaviour/lifestyle Political/economic factors: distribution of wealth/income/power, poverty, level of social services Employment factors: access to paid work, educational opportunities, stressful and dangerous work Cultural factors: values, customs, prejudice and discrimination Intervention Cure individuals via surgery, genetic and pharmaceutical interventions Behaviour modification (non-smoking, exercise, diet) Health education and immunisation Public policy State intervention to alleviate health and social inequities Community participation, advocacy, and political lobbying Goals Cure disease, limit disability, and reduce risk factors to prevent disease in individuals Prevent illness and reduce health inequities to aim for an equality of health outcomes Benefits Addresses disease and disability of individuals Prevention of disease through immunisation Addresses the social determinants of health and illness Identifies policy solutions to prevent disease through interventions beyond the health system Criticisms Disease focus leads to lack of preventive efforts Reductionist: ignores the complexity of health and illness Fails to take into account social origins of health and illness Medical opinions can reinforce victim-blaming Utopian goal of equality can lead to unfeasible prescriptions for social change Overemphasis on the harmful side effects of biomedicine Proposed solutions can be complex and difficult to implement in the short-term Sociological opinions can underestimate individual responsibility and psychological factors

 The social model logically implies that any attempts to improve the overall health of the community need to address overall living and working conditions such as poverty, employment opportunities, workplace health and safety, and cultural differences.
 The social model gives equal priority to the prevention of illness along with the treatment of illness, and aims to alleviate health inequalities.
 Such issues necessitate community participation and state interventions-including social services and public policies (such as workplace safety and pollution controls)-which lie outside the strict confines of the health system or individuals' control.
-It must be acknowledged that this makes the interventions proposed by advocates of the social model more complex and difficult to achieve, given their broad thrust, long-term implications, and need for intersectoral collaboration.
+It should be acknowledged that this makes the interventions proposed by advocates of the social model more complex and difficult to achieve, given their broad thrust, long-term implications, and dependence on intersectoral collaboration.